selwynorren/converIT/README.md

 ### Contributing

 #### Donations
- - If you like Ciano and you want to support its development, consider donating via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S698J2TUEMT3C).
+ - If you like converIT and you want to support it's development, consider donating via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KFK8QK4E9ZQSL).

 #### Development
 To help, access the links below: